tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

 Flask[^flask] is known as a lightweight WSGI[^wsgi] application framework.
 A framework is a code library that makes a developer's life easier while writing application code.
 Flask helps us build reliable, scalable, and maintainable web applications

 Flask lets you quickly get started with building web applications in pure Python.
-In the following sections, you'll install Flask on your local development machine and make a simple `hello-world` application.
+In the following sections, you'll install Flask on your local development machine and make a simple 'Hello, world!' application.
 Let's jump right in!

 ## Installing Flask